 It's difficult to beat University of Massachusetts Amherst if you want to study Finance & Financial Management.
-Prefer a large student body?
-This college has over 20,000 students on campus.
+The location of Amherst, Massachusetts, is satisfactory for students who opt for a quieter, suburban spot.

 It's hard to beat Florida International University if you want to pursue Finance & Financial Management as a major.
-The neighborhood of Miami, Florida, is decent for students who favor a quieter, suburban place.
+This school has one of the largest student bodies in Florida.

 Every student pursuing a degree in Finance & Financial Management needs to check out Regis University.
 Positioned in Denver, Colorado, this college is a sound final choice for students who enjoy the excitement of a major city.

 This college features a high freshman retention rate, with 80.0% of freshman students returning the next year.
 Regis University's rate of student loan default of 3.5% is significantly below the national average of 7.0%.
 Go on a virtual tour to explore Regis U.

 DeSales University is one of the best schools in the United States for Finance & Financial Management.
 Students who enjoy the peace and quiet of country life may appreciate the rural area of Center Valley, Pennsylvania.

 Each year, approximately 99.0% freshmen get scholarships, with the typical award being $18,420.
 In addition to this school being one top ranked institutions in Pennsylvania, 29.0% of its undergraduates are from out-of-state.
 The scorecard can give you a fantastic overview of DeSales University.

 Any student who is interested in Finance & Financial Management has to take a look at University of Houston - Clear Lake.
 The destination of Houston, Texas, is great for college students who prefer a quiet, suburban spot.